Would Samuel Adams be the perfect tonic for Presidential summit?

 Posted by: David McBride

-You can forget about Nostradamus, the Mayan Calender, the Bible code and all that other end times malarkey.
+You can forget about Nostradamus, the Bible code, the Mayan calendar 2012 scenario and all that other end times malarkey.
 The answers to mankind’s future lie not in the written ravings of a Frenchmen or the ancient texts; but can be found in a simple document penned in the city of Dublin in 1759.

 It was there that Arthur Guinness put his signature on a sacred pact that allowed him to lease the dormant brewery at St. James’s Gate for the next 9000 years.
 The very funds that made this tenancy possible came to Arthur by way of an inheritance from his Godfather, the Reverend Arthur Price, Archbishop of Cashel.
 Even someone with a rudimentary understanding of the relationship between Ireland and its clergy would know that this was a covenant between Heaven and Earth, and the terms of that agreement are sacrosanct.